DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/DOCUMENTS/Voyage tracking.md

 Example error for file not matching template: 'Segment '<xml' not found in EDI template mapping'

 ### Step 3 - Staging to target
-If the processing of **Staging to target** errors, the staging record's **Staging to target status** will be set to _Error_ and the D365 Landed cost voyage won't be created/added to for the staging record.
+If the processing of **Staging to target** errors, the staging record's **Staging to target status** will be set to _Error_ and the D365 Landed cost voyage's tracking leg won't be updated based on information from the staging record.

 #### Possible issues and fixes
 **Staging to target** errors for Shipment receipt can be viewed in: